-If you’re someone who watches a lot of kids movies, you’ll know that a lot of them are pretty damn scary, from the references to The Shining in Toy Story to the giants who eat children in Roald Dahl’s The BFG.
-Movies with safe scares are a brilliant way to address some dark and heavy themes in a way that young people can relate to and empathize with.
+If you’re someone who watches a lot of kids movies, you’ll know a lot of them are actually pretty damn scary.
+In fact, many have scares that can rival those of even the best horror movies.
+Movies with safe scares are a brilliant way to address some dark and heavy themes in a way young people can relate to and empathize with.
 So, settle in, grab your popcorn, and find the squishiest cushion you can hide behind.

 A friendship grows between Kat and Casper, and together they attempt to help James move on and let go of his deceased wife.

 Sad, funny, and compelling in equal measure, with an excellent cast, Casper is ghostly fun for even the most nervous among us.